mvolkmann/blog/src/remix.md

 The `app` directory defines the routes and components of the app.

 The file `root.tsx` defines the root component.
+By default this:

+- loads Tailwind styles
+- loads Google fonts,
+- renders `meta` tags specified by exported `meta` functions in your routes
+- renders `link` tags specified by exported `links` functions in your routes
+- renders JSX returned by the default function exported in your routes
+- and more

-This renders an `Outlet` component which is responsible for rendering each page.
+The default export in `root.tsx` is function that renders an `Output` component which is responsible for rendering the content for each route.
+This also exports a `Layout` function which is the "template" used for rendering all routes.
-Content that should appear on every page such as a top navigation bar can be rendered here.
+Content that should appear on every page, such as a top navigation bar, can be rendered in the `Layout` function.

 The file `entry.server.tsx` defines the server code that runs on every request.
 Often no changes are needed in this file.